joshspeagle/dynesty/docs/source/examples.rst

     :align: center

-If we know the "true" underlying likelihood, it is straightforward to use ref:`Importance Reweighting` to adjust the distribution to match:
+If we know the "true" underlying likelihood, it is straightforward to use :ref:`Importance Reweighting` to adjust the distribution to match:

 .. image:: ../images/examples_noisy_003.png
     :align: center